Linux.pl

 1 One or more implementation-defined characters that causes an

-advance to the next page shall be output, followed by the rest
+advance to the next page shall be output, followed by the

-of the input line.
+rest of the input line.

-+ The <newline> of the previous line shall be replaced with one or
++ The <newline> of the previous line shall be replaced with one

-more implementation-defined characters that causes printing to
+or more implementation-defined characters that causes print-

-be equivalent to <space>.
+put, it shall be equivalent to <space>.

 The action of the asa utility is unspecified upon encountering any